aws-samples/aws-waf-embargoed-countries-ofac/README.md

-## AWS Waf Embargoed Countries Ofac
+## How to use AWS WAF to filter incoming traffic from embargoed countries

-The article provides a push-button solution to protect your infrastructure against incoming traffic from embargoed countries as defined by OFAC.
+This project provides you with an automated solution that applies geography-based IP (GeoIP) restrictions based on a descriptive JSON file that lists all the locations that you want to block.

 ## Authors
 [Heitor Vital](https://github.com/hvital) & [Rajat Ravinder Varuni](https://github.com/varunirv)

 ## Building Lambda Package
 ```bash
 cd deployment